vmsitthideth/info-challenges/dawg-coffee/README.md

 *Update!* This folder contains your submission for the [shopping cart challenge](http://info343-joelross.rhcloud.com/challenges/cart).
 Please answer the below questions with details about your submission for this later challenge.

 ##### 1. Did you receive any help from others (classmates, etc)?
 If so, please list who. #####
-> Answer goes here!
+> Asked a lot of people.
+Isabella, Meera, Kevin Ke.

 ##### 2. Did you complete any advanced extensions to this challenge?
 If so, what? #####
-> Answer goes here!
+> No I did not.

 ##### 3. Approximately how many hours did it take you to complete this challenge? #####
-> Answer goes here!
+> Took me about 16 hours to get this far.

 ##### 4. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better? #####
-> Answer goes here!
+> More information on where to go in documentation.